Tuition and Fees Policy and Procedure

 4. Continue to be exempt from paying tuition and fees until five (5) years after first enrolling as a candidate for an associate degree or vocational certificate.

 Students who are in the category of “Deferred Action Childhood Arrivals” (DACA), or “Temporary Protected Status” (TPS) are eligible to establish in-state/in-county residency for tuition purposes.
-Please refer to the Residency Policy and Procedures.
+Please refer to the Determination of Residency for Tuition Purposes Policy and Procedures

 In-county residency status for eligible “International/Foreign National Students” must meet the same three (3) months requirements and proof of residency documents as all other students.